Prepare Yourself, Amazon Prime Day Is Coming With The Best Deals Yet

 This year, Amazon is pulling out all the stops to make its annual Prime Day the biggest one yet.
-Word to the wise: If you're planning on getting in on all the fourth of July sales this weekend, you might consider saving some of your budget for Amazon's unofficial holiday on Tuesday, July 11.
+Word to the wise: If you were planning on getting getting some holiday shopping in this weekend, you might consider saving some of your budget for Amazon's unofficial holiday on Tuesday 11th July.

 What's challenging is knowing when to carve out the time in your workday to go online: New deals will pop up every five minutes, meaning that there will always be new products going on sale.